A guide to help you brush up on your logistics jargon

 - Too large for LTL, but too small to fill a whole trailer

-This is a rail shipping term that refers to a frame with wheels on which a container is mounted for over-the-road transport.
-It could be compared to the flatbed trailer that attaches to a truck, except this one attaches to a train.
+This is a rail shipping term that refers to a frame with wheels on which a container mounts for over-the-road transport.You could compare it to a flatbed trailer that attaches to a truck, except this one attaches to a train.

 A rail shipping term that refers to a frame with wheels and locking devices to secure a container during shipping.

 The receiver is responsible for all inbound logistics of freight.
 Receivers act as the counterpart to shippers on the other end of the supply chain.
 In many cases, the receiver is a local distribution center that services the businesses in a particular area from day to day, but may also be an individual company.
 Receivers inspect shipments and add them to inventory, completing the freight-shipping, barring the event of a backhaul.